by Steven K. Roberts

 Any project like this is highly implementation-specific; this article includes the details of my own solution, but it was designed with very tight tolerances to make maximum use of available space.
 If you clone this for a different keyboard, you’ll probably want to tweak the dimensions.
 My digital piano in the photo above is a Kawai MP7, which weighs 46 pounds (21 kg) and is a bit bulky at 53 ¼” W x 13 ⅓” D x 6 ¾” H (1352 x 339 x 171 mm).
 I do love this thing, but it sure looked huge when I hauled it aboard and stared at it!

 I am fond of heavy-duty, industrial-scale hardware, so my first decision involved the drawer slides.
-Given the dimensions of keyboard and desk, I went with a high-capacity side-mount full-extension locking slide from McMaster-Carr, good for 500 pounds (Accuride 9301).
-These were not cheap at $129/pair (early 2016), but I wanted something I could count on.
-The outer frame (against my hand in the photo) is 3 inches wide, and that yellow lever at the right end is the lock release:
+Given the dimensions of keyboard and desk, I went with a high-capacity side-mount full-extension locking slide from McMaster-Carr, good for 500 pounds (Accuride 9301 heavy-duty slides in various lengths are on Amazon, but most of them are without locks).
+These were not cheap at $129/pair (early 2016) and closer to $200 in 2023, but I wanted something I could count on.
+The outer frame (against my hand in the photo) is 3 inches wide, and that yellow lever at the right end is the lock release.
+Shop carefully for both closed length and travel length, and if you want the locking ones, the best source is McMaster-Carr.

 While placing that order, I picked up four feet of 1.5 x 1.5 aluminum angle with ¼” thickness, which was another $36.
 This was to become the bracketry that hangs the vertical walls from the desktop, and would be my primary defense against annoying side-to-side wobble… while supporting the fastener loads of a body hitting the extended drawer at full extension (my rule on any boat is that everything must be able to handle dynamic body weight).